-Fee and Stuart, in How To Read The Bible For All Its Worth, state: “Our assumption, along with many others, is that unless Scripture explicitly tells us we must do something, what is merely narrated or described can never function in a normative way.”
-We agree.
+Fee and Stuart, in the first edition of How To Read The Bible For All Its Worth, stated this about historical precedence: “Our assumption, along with many others, is that unless Scripture explicitly tells us we must do something, what is merely narrated or described can never function in a normative way.”
 No one, for example, would advocate following Jephthah’s tragic example in Judges 11:29ff.
-The problem is it is common for believers to dismiss New Testament patterns for church practice as optional.
-What evidence is there the apostles intended their examples to be normative?
+The problem is that it is common for believers to also dismiss as optional the church practices described in the New Testament.
+It is presumed they were never intended to function as normal practice.
+What evidence is there the apostles might have intended their examples to be repeatable patterns?

-It is logical — it just makes sense — to follow the church traditions of the apostles (as recorded in Scripture).
+It is logical—it just makes sense—to follow the church practice tradition of the apostles (as recorded in Scripture).
 If anyone truly understood the purpose of the church, surely it was the apostles.
 They were handpicked and personally trained by Jesus for three years.
-After His resurrection, our Lord appeared to them over a forty day period.
+After His resurrection, our Lord appeared to them over a forty-day period.
 Jesus then sent the Holy Spirit to teach them things He had not taught them.
-Paul received a revelation of Jesus on the Damascus Road and then further revelations in the wilderness plus the fourteen years following.
+Paul received a revelation of Jesus on the road to Damascus and then had further revelations in the wilderness plus the fourteen years following.
 The things Jesus taught these men about the church were naturally reflected in the way they set up and organized churches.

 Paul boldly offered himself as an example to be followed with regard to his faithful service for Christ: “I urge you, then, be imitators of me.
 That is why I sent you Timothy . . . to remind you of my ways in Christ, as I teach them everywhere in every church.”
 To also imitate Paul’s ways in Christ regarding church practice would arguably be a wise choice for any fellowship.

 Titus 1 deals directly with church practice.
-In verse 5 Paul wrote, “this is why I left you in Crete, so that you might put what remained into order, and appoint elders in every town as I directed you.”
-It is evident from this passage that the apostles had have a definite way they wanted certain things done regarding the church.
+In verse 5, Paul wrote: “This is why I left you in Crete, so that you might put what remained into order, and appoint elders in every town as I directed you.”
+It is evident from this passage that the apostles had a definite way they wanted certain things done regarding the church.
 It was not left up to each individual assembly to find its own way.
 There was obviously some kind of order, pattern, or tradition that was followed in organizing the churches.
 Similarly, in 1 Corinthians 11:34 (a passage about the practice of the Lord’s Supper), Paul wrote, “The rest I will set in order when I come” (KJV, italics mine).
-It is logical — it just makes sense — to prefer the church traditions of the apostles.
-If the apostles were to return and saw how modern day churches function, would they be pleased or shocked?
-Would they come to us with a rod of discipline or with love in a spirit of gentleness (1 Co 4:21)?
+It is logical—it just makes sense—to prefer the church traditions of the apostles.
+If the apostles were to return and see how modern churches function, would they be pleased or grieved?

 1 Corinthians 11 concerns church practice.
-In 11:2 Paul praised the church for following his traditions: “I commend you because you remember me in everything and maintain the traditions even as I delivered them to you.”
+In 11:2, we see an apostle praising a church for holding to his traditions regarding worship: “I commend you because you remember me in everything and maintain the traditions even as I delivered them to you.”
 The Greek for tradition, paradosis, means “that which is passed on.”
-This same Greek word (in verb form) was used in 1 Corinthians 11:23 with regard to the theology and practice of the Lord’s Supper (that it was passed on).
+This same Greek word (in verb form) was used in 1 Corinthians 11:23 with regard to the practice of the Lord’s Supper (that it was passed on).
 Gordon Fee pointed out that paradosis in the context of 1 Corinthians 11 refers to religious traditions regarding worship.
-Thus in 1 Corinthians 11 we see an apostle praising a church for holding to his traditions regarding worship.
 The words “even as” in 11:2 indicate the degree of their compliance with these traditions: exactly as passed on to them.

-An interesting paradox can be observed about tradition.
-The same word (paradosis) used by Paul in 1 Corinthians 11:2 was also used by Jesus when He asked the Pharisees, “Why do you break the commandment of God for the sake of your tradition?”
+An interesting paradox can be observed about tradition (paradosis).
+The same word used by Paul in 1 Corinthians 11:2 was also used by Jesus when He asked the Pharisees, “Why do you break the commandment of God for the sake of your tradition?”
 Pharisaic tradition essentially broke God’s commands.
 Whereas Jesus blasted the tradition of the Pharisees, Paul blessed the Corinthians for following his traditions.
 Apostolic tradition is consistent with the teachings of Christ.
-Holding to the traditions of the apostles is thus praiseworthy, as seen in Paul’s praise for the Corinthians (11:2).
+Holding to the traditions of the apostles is thus praiseworthy, as seen in Paul’s praise for the Corinthian church (11:2).

 The churches of the New Testament universally followed apostolic traditions of church practice.
-1 Corinthians 11 begins a four chapter section on church practice.
+1 Corinthians 11 begins a four-chapter section on church practice.
 Paul quieted those who might disagree with these practices by appealing to the universal practice of all the other churches: “If anyone is inclined to be contentious, we have no such practice, nor do the churches of God” (1Co 11:16).
 This statement was designed to settle any objections.
-Paul expected all the churches to be doing the same thing.
+Paul expected all churches to do the same things.
 Prior emphasis had obviously been given to certain practices that were supposed to be done the same way, everywhere.
 Just to realize that one was different was argument enough to silence opposition.
 This indicates a uniformity of practice in all New Testament churches.